fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-fixm-extension/create-extension-content.md

 [1]: In FIXM, attributes are standardly used when the field you are adding is of a Type defined in the Core’s Base package.
 When defining your own types, they are standardly attached to a class by using an association instead.
 In this example, we will be adding a new field of type GeographicalPosition from the AeronauticalReference package under Base so using an attribute is the appropriate choice.

-[2]: If an attribute is made mandatory and is not a repeating field (multiplicity of 1..1), then EA does not display its multiplicity in the diagram (i.e., there will be no numbers shown to the right of the attribute).
+[2]: If an attribute is made mandatory and is not a repeating field (i.e., multiplicity of 1..1), then EA does not display its multiplicity in the diagram, so there will be no numbers shown to the right of the attribute.